 When hurricane season rolls around, we always get a ton of questions about the best generator for a lot of different needs and prices.
-Even as hurricane season begins to wind down, winter storm season warms up and the reality is every season is generator season.
+Even as hurricane season begins to wind down, winter storm season warms up.
+The reality is that, somewhere, every season is generator season.

-We got our team of experts together including contractors, outdoorsmen, and hurricane veterans to recommend the best generators in 2021.
+We got our team of experts together including contractors, outdoorsmen, and hurricane veterans to recommend the best generators.
 Since our list includes portable units, whole-home devices, and even models designed for camping and tailgating—peruse the list to land on the specific recommendation you’re looking for.